top of page

 Stative

-I highly recommend reading this brochure from the company Heliopan.
-It explains in a simple but excellent way the areas of application of photographic filters.
+I highly recommend reading this brochure from Heliopan.
+It explains the various applications of photographic filters in a simple yet excellent way.

-You can of course also download the complete brochure as a .pdf file (approx. 38 MB)
+You can, of course, download the complete brochure as a PDF file (approx. 38 MB) right here.

-Here I show you the use of flash bulbs on two different cameras, a Canon F1 and a Contaflex.
+Here, I will show you how to use flashbulbs on two different cameras: a Canon F-1 and a Zeiss Ikon Contaflex.

 bottom of page